Shadkoech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello -> changes the owner of the file hello to betty touch hello -> Creates an empty file called hello chmod u+x hello -> Executes the file hello
+chown betty hello -> changes the owner of the file hello to betty touch hello -> Creates an empty file called hello chmod u+x hello -> Executes the file hello chmod u+x,g+x,o+r -> adds execute permission to owner, group and allows other to read